spryker/cakephp-statemachine/docs/README.md

 ### Conditions
-A transition can be conditioned: the state machine can move from one state to another if a certain condition associated to that transition is being satisfied.
+A transition can be conditioned: the state machine can move from one state to another if a certain condition associated with that transition is being satisfied.
 ```xml
 <transition condition="Test/Condition">
 ```